dvdgeroconnell/pands-project/README.md

 The raw dataset in useable csv format was downloaded from [here](https://raw.githubusercontent.com/mwaskom/seaborn-data/master/iris.csv).
 This csv file has already undergone some cleanup, including the addition of a heaading row and presentation of the different species as simply *setosa*, *versicolor* and *virginica*.
 ### analysis.py
 This file contains the main Python program to offer the menu options and run the relevant functions based on the menu option chosen.
-Execute the program by typing *"python analysis.py"*.
-This results in the menu being presented.
 ### menu.py
 This file contains a Python function to draw the menu of options, check the entered choice is a valid integer and return the value to the calling program, where the range checking is done.
 ### write_summary.py